EttusResearch/uhd/host/docs/usrp_x3x0.rst

 -------------------------

 **Hardware Capabilities:**
- * 2 transceiver card slots
+ * 2 transceiver card slots (can do 2x2 MIMO out of the box)
  * Dual SFP+ Transceivers (can be used with 1 GigE, 10 GigE)
  * PCI Express over cable (MXI) gen1 x4
  * External PPS input & output